InBetweenNames/BigPictureSwitch/README.md

 -   One executable that does it all
   -  libcec is statically linked in
   -  Windows dependencies are not (C, C++ runtime, etc)
--   Event based rather than polling based
+-   Event based rather than polling based (where possible)
     -   Receives events for window creation and destruction and then just matches that against Steam to detect Big Picture mode
-    -   0% CPU usage when there is nothing to do
+    -   libcec polls, can't do much about that.
+        - However, if you don't have a libcec-compatible device, then libcec is not used at all and BPS is truly event-based
--   Efficiency mode support (not that it really matters, as the application is idle except when it receives events, but why not?)
+-   Efficiency mode support
+    -   only libcec polls for things, and this mitigates (should completely eliminate) the effect that would have on your games
 -   Manages display configurations _and_ audio configurations, as well as the TV power state and input switching